-Recommendations for the appointment of part-time instructors will be made by the Academic Head to the Regional Director.
 All vacancies will be posted, in accordance with Article 8.2.
-The Academic Head shall receive all applications to a posting, and shall seek the advice of the relevant discipline / programme / department regarding the suitability of candidates for posted positions, and shall take into account the seniority of qualified internal applicants.
-Verbal offers of appointment shall be made by the Academic Head prior to the commencement of classes.
+The appropriate Assistant / Associate / Academic Head shall receive all applications to a posting, and shall obtain a written recommendation from the relevant discipline / programme / department regarding the suitability of candidates for posted positions, and shall take into account the seniority of qualified internal applicants.
+Subject to Article 8.1.3 recommendations for the appointment of part-time instructors will be made by the appropriate Assistant / Associate Academic Head through the Academic Head.
+The Academic Head will recommend the appointment of part-time instructors to the Dean.
+Verbal offers of appointment shall be made by the Dean before the commencement of classes.

 The rights of regular employees as per Article 9.1 shall also apply to part-time employees.